-At initial recognition, the fund measures a financial asset at its fair value.
+At initial recognition, the Fund measures a financial asset at its fair value.
 Transaction costs of financial assets carried at fair value through profit or loss are expensed in the statement of comprehensive income.

-Subsequent to initial recognition, all financial assets and financial liabilities at fair value through profit or loss are measured at fair value.
+Subsequent to initial recognition, all financial assets and financial liabilities held at fair value through profit or loss are measured at fair value.
 Gains and losses arising from changes in the fair value of the 'financial assets or financial liabilities at fair value through profit or loss' category are presented in the statement of comprehensive income within net gains/(losses) on financial instruments held at fair value through profit or loss in the period in which they arise.
-This also includes dividend expense on short sales of securities, which have been classified at fair value through profit or loss.